AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 ![Debugger with a Page View](../assets/images/analytics-debuggerEntersViewport.png)

 ## Add a Plug-in

 A Plug-in is a piece of JavaScript code that you can add to your implementation to perform a specific function that is not built into the product.
 Plug-ins can be built by you, by other Adobe Customers/Partners, or by Adobe Consulting.
-Even if they are created by Adobe Consulting, they are always implemented on your site as-is, and you are responsible to do all of the testing on your site to make sure that they work correctly.

 To implement plug-ins, there are basically three steps: